Takobz/simplek8s/README.md

 Kubernetes (K8s) is a software system for running multiple containers in set of multiple machines.

 ## Components That help work with k8s
-- `minikube` for managing containers in the virtual machines.
+- `minikube` for managing containers in the virtual machines. (creates a Node)
-- `kubectl` for managing the virtual machines within the cluster.
+- `kubectl` for managing the virtual machines within the cluster. (k8s master/control-pane)

 ### Commands
-`minikube start` starts a virtual machine (Node) that will be our K8s cluster.
+`minikube start` starts a virtual machine that will be a Node in our cluster.
 `minikube status` checks if there's any cluster started?

 `kubectl apply -f <filename>` - apply the configuration specified in the yaml into minikube node. (i.e create pod, services, etc)